Accessibility statement

 Supervision

 I supervised numerous MPhil dissertations at Cambridge.
-At York, I am currently supervising or co-supervising four PhD students and three Masters by Research students working on topics including the cultural value of open air cinema; algorithmic culture; interactivity in interactive performance; the presentation of the self in digital media; story spaces of interactive narratives; and the audio-visual language of brand films.
-I have supervised two Masters by Research and three PhD students to completion, two of whom are now in permanent lectureship posts.
+At York, I have supervised four PhD and five Masters by Research students to completion.
+I am currently (co-)supervising three PhD students and one Masters by Research student working on topics such as algorithmic culture; the presentation of the self in digital media; sports commentary with digital media; and the audio-visual language of brand films.

 Publications